 To check the IP address assigned to your system, open a command prompt, type ipconfig, and press enter.
 If the IP address is not in this range, you will need to temporarily change the IP address of your adapter.

 On Windows, click start and type network connections.
 Select View network connections.
 Right click on Ethernet (Local Area Connection) and click Properties.
 Select Internet Protocol Version 4 (TCP/IPv4) and click Properties.
 Click the radio button for Use the following IP address.
 Enter an address between 192.168.1.2 and 192.168.1.253.
 Enter 255.255.255.0 in the Subnet Mask field.
 Click OK.

 If you want to test that there is connectivity, you can go into terminal and enter ping 192.168.1.254.
 If you receive responses, you are set.

-Now that you know the IP address of the switch, and both devices are in the same subnet, you can access the GUI.
+Now that you know the IP address of the switch, and both devices are in the same subnet, you can access the Web UI.

 Open up a web browser.

 If you do not see the web browser you wish to use, you can access it at the bottom left search bar on a Windows computer.
 Start typing in the name of the application and select it when listed as an option.

 Enter 192.168.1.254, or the static IP address if configured, and click Enter on your keyboard.
-This should open the GUI, first displaying the log in screen.
+This should open the Web UI, first displaying the log in screen.